irsl/raiffeisen-direktnet/README.md

 [Sun Sep 17 16:56:32 2017] Report succeeded, marking these transactions being succesful
 ```

+If you want the script be persistent, cross-mount a volume for it as /tmp having a directory called `raiffeisen` writeable by uid `23101`.

 The `DIREKTNET_REPORT_TRANSACTIONS_SERVICE_URL` variable is a URL to a webhook which will receive the application/json payload of the transactions.
 The payload is a JSON array of hashes.
 An example: